Fifteen years ago today, I married Jana Michelle Parker. We were 20 years young and had no idea what was before us.

 In light of that, I wanted to record 15 memories from 15 years.
 If you’re brave enough to continue, know there are a lot of inside jokes that you can ask my wife about later.
 In no particular order, then:

 1. The flight to Lake Tahoe on our honeymoon.
+We took a jet rental, and it was without a doubt the best air travel I ever experienced.
+Initially we had second thoughts about renting a private jet, but it should be said that the air rental experience was worth every penny we spent!
+The aerial view of the peaks were quite fascinating and we got to see the pristine view of the Lake Tahoe in its majestic wilderness.
 This was one of the first true panic moments of my life when I realized that I had never before checked into a hotel by myself, much less had to pay for one.
 It was truly terrifying, but hey, we’ll always have Inspector Gadget.

 2. Joshua’s cancer diagnosis.
 Another terrifying moment.
 I remember having so many overwhelming questions about the future as I sat in the doctor’s office alone.
 And then I had to call Jana and tell her the news and wait for her to join us at the children’s hospital.
 But, by God’s grace, we were even that night able to not only cry but laugh.
 Such a gift.